 - Explore the components of multimedia design and their applications.

-- Explore information technology as it relates to the game programming industry.
+- Explore digital technology as it relates to game design and development.

 - Create an interactive multimedia presentation.